-International, Amnesty The Audobon Society, Bread for the World, Center for the Prevention Domestic Violence.
-The Sierra Club, Earth Ministry, Children's Defense Fund, Fellowship of Reconciliation, Gay Pride parade and AIDS Walk, Simple Justice advocacy group for gays and lesbians).
-Interfaith Alliance.
-Physicians for Social Responsibility, Protestants for the Common Good, Union of Concerned Scientists.
-United Power for Action and Justice -as well as the March for Jesus and Life Chain groups, but the national and international scope of the issues being addressed draws congregations into a large public arena.
-African American churches were the only ones in our study to report alliances with specifically political or voter education organizations.
+International, The Amnesty Audobon Society.
+Bread for the World, Center for the Prevention of Domestic Violence, Sierra Club.
+Earth Ministry.
+Children's Defense Fund.
+Fellowship of Reconciliation, Gay Pride parade and AIDS Walk.
+Simple Justice advocacy group for gays and Interfaith lesbians), Alliance.
+Physicians for Social Responsibility, Protestants for the Common Good, Union of Scientists.
+Concerned United Power for Action and Justice -as well as the March for Jesus and Life Chain groups, but the national and international scope of the issues being addressed draws congregations into a large public arena.
+African American churches were the only ones to report alliances with specifically political or voter education organizations.
 Their members, in turn, were also the most likely to report that they participate in political activities in the community.